2025 ACT Updates: Latest Changes to the Exam

-Changes are coming to the ACT in 2025 as a response to feedback from test-takers and educators.
-These upcoming ACT test enhancements deliver a shorter test that’s more manageable and empowers students with more control over their testing experience.
-In this guide, we’ll review what is changing on the ACT and what’s staying the same so students know what to expect on Test Day.
-Keep reading to learn how these ACT test changes will affect the exam format and ACT scores.
+Significant changes are coming to the ACT in 2025 as a response to feedback from test-takers and educators.
+The latest ACT test changes deliver a more flexible test that’s less stressful and empowers students with more control over their testing experience.
+In this guide, we’ll review what is changing on the ACT and what’s staying the same so students know what to expect on test day.
+Keep reading to learn how the latest ACT test changes will affect the exam format and ACT scores.

 [ READ NEXT: What’s a Good ACT Score? ]